|

 Total resistance = 6.67 ohms total

-Click HERE to make the calculator fill this window.
+Click HERE to make this calculator fill this window.